 And when she was away, I became accustomed to viewing those years as a time for myself to regroup and enjoy quietude.
 I embraced acceptance and implemented self-care and self-compassion.
 Over time, I even added fun – by going away on trips with friends and doing getaway spa weekends.

 Some unexpected delights:

 We can feel relieved after changing our expectations for the holidays.

 And we may find ourselves delightfully surprised by unexpected joyful outcomes.
 For instance:

 - That last-minute holiday brunch with friends was epic!

 - There were more moments of happiness than anticipated.

-- A meaningful gift exchange happened with your partner.
+- A meaningful gift exchange happened with your partner or dear friend.

 Or maybe you deepened your gratitude practice.

-And you took the necessary breaks and watched your favorite movies or television series.
+And you took the necessary breaks and watched your favorite movies.